tshepang/blog/content/misc/Vox Day's 'omniderigence'.rst

 Day`_'s book, 'The Irrational Atheist'.
 The term, which he coined, means the use of one's infinite powers which by the way he disagrees with.
-As far as I've read, his appears the most sensical description of Godf I've heard and is a radical departure from what your (stereo)typical Christian would state.
+As far as I've read, his appears the most sensical description of God I've heard and is a radical departure from what your (stereo)typical Christian would state.

 **sidenotes**